NafiurSiddiqui/Gatsby-learner/README.md

 ## Sorting Queries

 you just simply make a new query with order selected from the explorer.
 Generally, if you know how graphQL works, you can pretty much type in otherwise, play with the explorer until you find the right match.
 Sorting is quite straightforward.
 See [Blogs](src/pages/blogs.js) for how we made the query with sort.

+## Multiple query

+You can make mulitple queries inside one graphQl but **NOT** under several graphQL.
+A great example is how we made an additional query inside the [Blogs](src/pages/blogs.js) file.